From loom spaces to veering triangulations: Convexity

 \begin{lemma} Suppose that $a$ and $b$ lie in $\calL \cup \Delta(\calL)$.
-Then there is a geodesic $\gamma$ from $a$ to $b$. \end{lemma}
+Then there is a geodesic $\delta$ from $a$ to $b$. \end{lemma}

-\begin{proof} Using \refdef{Loom}\refitm{Cusp} if needed, we choose rectangles $A$ and $B$ that have $a$ and $b$, respectively, in the interior of one of their sides.
+\begin{proof} Using \reflem{Basis} or \refdef{Loom}\refitm{Cusp}, we choose rectangles $A$ and $B$ that have $a$ and $b$, respectively, in the interior of one of their sides.
 Since $\calL$ is path connected, there is a compact arc $\epsilon$ connecting a point of $A$ to a point of $B$.
 We cover $\epsilon$ by finitely many rectangles.
-The union of these rectangles with $A$ and $B$ contains an embedded polygonal path $\delta$ from $a$ to $b$.
+The union of these rectangles with $A$ and $B$ contains an embedded polygonal path $\gamma$ from $a$ to $b$.

-By \reflem{NoUTurns} it now suffices to ``straighten'' $\delta$ so that it contains no U-turns.
-To this end, we define the \emph{complexity} of $\delta$ to be the pair
+By \reflem{NoUTurns} it now suffices to ``straighten'' $\gamma$ so that it contains no U-turns.
+To this end, we define the \emph{complexity} of $\gamma$ to be the pair

 ordered lexicographically.